periodicaidan/gbars/README.md

 GBARS
 ===

-A GameBoy/GameBoy Advance Emulator, Assembler, and Debugger written in Rust
+A GameBoy/GameBoy Advance Emulator Project in Rust

+## Status

+Not (yet) functional

+## Broad Next Steps

+- Get the GameBoy RAM and memory mapping working
+- Checklist of GameBoy functions/features to quickly summarize progress